Angelina Jolie Then & Now: From ‘Tomb Raider’ To ‘Maleficent’ & Beyond

 Angelina Jolie at the ‘Maleficent: Mistress of Evil’ film premiere in London, UK on October 9, 2019.
 (Photo credit: REX/Shutterstock)

 Angelina’s style eventually turned edgier and sexier as she grew up in the spotlight and took on various roles.
-She’s donned short and long hairstyles for fierce portrayals of characters in films like, Foxfire (1996), Hackers (1995), Gone in 60 Seconds (2000), Tomb Raider (2001), Wanted (2008), Maleficent (2014), Salt (2010) and more.
+She’s donned short and long hairstyles for portrayals of fierce characters in the films, Foxfire (1996), Hackers (1995), Gone in 60 Seconds (2000), Tomb Raider (2001), Wanted (2008), Maleficent (2014), Salt (2010) and more.
 Her 1999 film, Girl Interrupted forced Angelina to transform into a seductive, dangerous blonde.
-As a result, she ended up winning an Oscar for Best Supporting Actress alongside Wynona Ryder.
+And, as a result, she ended up winning an Oscar for Best Supporting Actress alongside Wynona Ryder.

 Angelina has truly transcended the standards of beauty and fashion in Hollywood.
 See her evolution through the years in our attached gallery!